paulcooke/ga-sei-project-1-tetris-vanilla-javascript/README.md

 The iShape is tricky because it rotates in a 4x4 grid not a 3x3 grid, thus it recieved the following special treatment:

-* It cannot use a center index for rotation (no single cell center in a 4x4), so is the only shape that uses 'current roation position' to keep track of it's current state
+* It cannot use a center index for rotation (no single cell center in a 4x4), so is the only shape that uses 'current rotation position' to keep track of it's current state
 * Wall kicks and rotation require checking for two cells to the side

 #### Line clears